 Students are expected to attend school daily.
 If students will be absent, parents are asked to call the office each day at 402-436-1225 to report the absence.
 All student absences need to be reported to the office.
 If no call is received, the school will call to confirm the absence.
 If no contact is made, students should bring a written note to the office the day they return to school.
+Full day absences can also be entered in ParentVUE.

-Students who accumulate five (5) absences in a quarter which are not School Excused shall be deemed to have "excessive absences."
-Such absences are determined on a per-class basis for secondary students.
 When a student has excessive absences, school officials will have verbal or written communication with the person or persons who have legal custody of the student.

-When a student continues thereafter to have absences which are Not School Excused and the absences are of concern due to the effect of the absences on the student's academics, the student's attendance history, the time of the school year, the reasons for the absences or other circumstances, one or more meetings will be held between the school (a school attendance officer, a school social worker and/or a school administrator or his or her designee), the child's parent or guardian and the child, when appropriate, to address the barriers to attendance.
+When a student continues thereafter to have absences which are Not School Excused and the absences are of concern due to the effect of the absences on the student's academics, the student's attendance history, the reasons for the absences or other circumstances, one or more meetings will be held between the school (a school attendance officer, a school social worker and/or a school administrator or his or her designee), the child's parent or guardian and the child, when appropriate, to address the barriers to attendance.
 The result of the meeting or meetings shall be to develop a collaborative plan to reduce barriers identified to improve regular attendance.
 After 20 days of absences the school, at their discretion, may refer the student to the County Attorney.